-1923 EAST WINDOWS WITH REPRESENTATIONS OF ST. MARY, CHRIST AND ST. ANDREW
+EAST WINDOW WITH REPRESENTATIONS OF ST. MARY, CHRIST AND ST. ANDREW [FROM AN ORIGINAL PHOTOGRAPH BY TONY BARNARD]

-The following brief chronological listing outlines some of the known important and interesting aspects of the church and locality over the centuries.
+There follows a brief chronological listing which outlines some of the important and interesting aspects of the church and locality over the centuries.

 1086 - The Domesday Book mentions 'Stoches', having 974 acres and 25 inhabitants, previously owned by Brismar the Saxon.
 The word is thought to mean a dairy farm [or possibly a fortified place].

 After the Norman Conquest, King William I had given the land to Robert D'Albermarle, who was Lord of Aumale in Normandy.
-[Albermarle Villas, half a mile from the church, commemorates the name of this family from which the word Damerel is derived].
+[Albemarle Villas, half a mile from the church, commemorates the name of this family from which the word Damerel is also derived].

-1174 - 1183 - Listed as 'Stokes' in the Index of Rolls & Charters.
+1174 to 1183 - Listed as 'Stokes' in the Index of Rolls & Charters.